Săcele: Climate

 Săcele has a warm-summer humid continental climate (Dfb in the Köppen climate classification).

 Buildings and monuments

 The city has 17 churches of the following denominations: Orthodox, Lutheran, Reformed, Roman Catholic.

 The Orthodox Baciu Church, Turcheș Church, Cernatu Church and, in Satulung, the Dormition and Archangels churches are historic monuments.

 There is a copy of the Capitoline Wolf in Săcele.

 Education

 Săcele houses two highs schools: the George Moroianu Theoretical High School and the István Zajzoni Rab Theoretical High School.

 Sport

 The local football team is FC Precizia Săcele, currently playing in Liga IV.
+Its home ground is Stadionul Electro-Precizia.

 Population

-According to the 2011 census, the town has a population of 30,798 of which 75.1% are Romanians, 23% Hungarians, 1.2% Roma, and 0.2% Germans.
+According to the 2021 census, Săcele has a population of 30,920.
+At the 2011 census, the city had a population of 30,798 of which 75.1% were Romanians, 23% Hungarians, 1.2% Roma, and 0.2% Germans.
 At the 2002 census, 69% were Romanian Orthodox, 15.2% Evangelical Lutheran, 4.9% Roman Catholic, 3.4% each Reformed, and Pentecostal, 1.1% belong to "another religion" and 0.5% Unitarian.